yellow-digital/firmata-web/README.md

+Web version for firmata.

-ES2015 and zero dependency rewrite of `firmata-io` that works directly in your browser.
+A rewrite of [firmata-io] to ES2015 and zero dependency that works directly in browser that support [WebSerial].

-# Develop notes
+# Why
-Original `firmata-io` had been written for nodejs.
-Since the rise of the WebSerial API it is now super easy to connect serial devices directly from the browser.
+Original [firmata-io] has been written for nodejs but doesn't work out of the box in the browser.
+But with support of [WebSerial] in some browser it is now easy to quickly create a nice interface for your [firmata] powered device.

 Changes to original library:
 - Rewrite to JavaScript modules.
 - A custom polyfill for `Buffer` that works in the browser, based on https://github.com/calvinmetcalf/buffer-es6.
+- a class `WebSerialTransport` to bridge the gap between [firmata-io] and [WebSerial].

 # Roadmap
-The polyfill works but adds some unnecessary code.
-Best would be to rewrite it to use `Uint8Array` directly.
+- [ ] Remove the `Buffer` dependency by using `Uint8Array` directly.

 # Usage
 Same API as original.
-Only the bootstrapping is a bit different.
-There is a special bridge component `WebSerialTransport`.
+Only the bootstrapping is a bit different. `WebSerialTransport` should be used to bridge the gap between [firmata-io] and [WebSerial].

 ```js
 import { Firmata, WebSerialTransport } from "../lib/index.js";